geo1007-labinstructions

 2. Add layers:

-Then define layers in GeoServer for 2 of the 5 shapefiles (Which?
-The choice is up to you!).
+Then define layers in GeoServer for 2 of the 5 shapefiles (the choice is up to you).

 Test in the Layer Preview (try a few options) to see the result.